By Jennifer CaprioliMarch 28, 2008

 The depot team tasked with the request was familiar with the project before Feb.
 11. "We knew this was going to be a big project," says Knabel.
 "We started by showing the customer that we could fabricate brackets with a turnaround time of about a day."

-TACOM recognized the effort of the depot team, so they requested 50 brackets in 2 A,A1/2 days.
+TACOM recognized the effort of the depot team, so they requested 50 brackets in 2 and a half days.
 Eventually, the depot was tasked to complete 500 brackets, which they produced in one week.

 "This kind of quick response is what got us noticed by TACOM," says Charles Niemotka, a lead engineering technician in the division's Manufacturing Engineering Branch.
-"Turnaround time is key with this project," Niemotka added.
+"Turnaround time is key with this project."